cschladetsch/CoinSpot-GoogleSheets/Readme.md

 ### Using a Raspberry Pi
 You don't want to keep your desktop on 24/7 just to write updates to your spreadsheet.
 But if you have a Raspberry Pi, you can use that to send updates at a very low power consumption that costs a few cents/day in power to run.

+* get everything working locally as you wish
 * ssh into the pi
 * set your real locale with `sudo dpkg-reconfigure tzdata`
-* Install [mono](https://linuxize.com/post/how-to-install-mono-on-ubuntu-18-04/) on the pi.
+* Install [mono](https://linuxize.com/post/how-to-install-mono-on-ubuntu-18-04/) on the pi
 * Use `scp -rp [src] [dest]` to copy the files to the pi.
-You need to copy recursively as there are sub-folders for the tokens.
+You need to copy recursively as there are sub-folders for the token
-* Use [screen](https://linuxize.com/post/how-to-use-linux-screen/) to be able to make detachable sessions.
+* Use [screen](https://linuxize.com/post/how-to-use-linux-screen/) to be able to make detachable sessions
-* Start a new *screen* session with ^A^C.
+* Start a new *screen* session with ^A^C
 * Run *CoinSpotUpdater.exe*
 * Detach the process with ^A^D